timescale/pgai/docs/vectorizer.md

 Note: Indexing relies on a background job that runs periodically, so this feature will not work if scheduling is disabled.

-## Control vectorizer run time
+## Control the vectorizer run time

-Scheduling allows you to control when the vectorizer should run when running on Timescale Cloud or another setup where work is done in cloud functions.
-A scheduled job checks whether there is work to be done and, if so, runs the cloud function to embed the data.
-It also handles creating the index on the embedding column once the table is large enough.
-This setup allows you to avoid unnecessary cloud function invocations when there is no work to be done.
+When you use Vectorizer on Timescale Cloud, you use scheduling to control the time when vectorizers run.
+A scheduled job checks if there is work to be done and, if so, runs the cloud function to embed the data.
 By default, scheduling uses TimescaleDB background jobs running every five minutes.
+Once the table is large enough, scheduling also handles index creation on the embedding column.

 When deploying locally, the vectorizer worker uses a polling mechanism to check whether there is work to be done.
 Thus, scheduling is not needed.
 You can disable scheduling with